firedancer-io/firedancer/book/guide/configuring.md

 setting the `FIREDANCER_CONFIG_TOML` environment variable, or by passing it to your command with the `--config` option.

-::: note NOTE
+::: tip NOTE

-The same configuration file must be supplied to all commands, esepcially when configuring and later running the validator.
+The same configuration file must be supplied to all commands, especially when configuring and later running the validator.
 Using a different file for different commands may cause them to fail.